-The challenges of conveying and processing dry bulk material are often not readily apparent to processors when select bulk material equipment.
-The consideration of factors that is attributed to equipment size and selection focus on;
+The challenges of conveying and processing dry bulk material are often not readily apparent to processors when selecting bulk material equipment.
+The consideration of factors that is attributed to equipment size and selection focus on:

 These are just some of the foundational elements considered when equipment is selected for conveying, feeding, unloading, and filling.
 Challenges arise when these are the only elements considered when equipment is designed.
 Processors share in the frustration of dry material systems not meeting production capacity and struggle with material flow issues even though equipment is sized and rated for the specified elements listed above.
 You can read our Application Review: En-Masse Twin Chain Retrofit Gets a Brazilian Wood Products Manufacturer Running at Full Capacity as reference to this point

 Unlike gaseous and liquid systems where in absence of pressure drops, the state of the product conveyed or transported does not fluctuate much.
 In bulk materials however, this is not always the case.
 Bulk density as an example is not a constant figure.
 The same material can have varying bulk densities in different stages of production causing flow rates to change creating the need for processing formulas to be adjusted.
 There have been numerous studies and articles written to try to explain this dynamic.